Confused-APE/Confused-APE.github.io/_tabs/$whoami.md

 ## Venus Chhantel

-A continuous learner and researcher committed to staying ahead of evolving threats.
-Representing a T-shaped skill set, my knowledge spans various cybersecurity domains, but I bring expertise in reversing and analyzing malware.
+I am a continuous learner and researcher committed to staying ahead of evolving threats.
+Representing a T-shaped skill set, my knowledge spans various cybersecurity domains, but I bring expertise in reversing and analyzing malwares.

+I simply like to keep learning new things.
+On this website, I publish my research and learnings through blogs to both consolidate my own understanding as well as to potentially assist others to avoid and overcome some challenges that I faced during my learnings.

 ## Work Experiences